zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    more information about the SSL/TLS protocol.

-   :c: The connection.
+   :param c: The connection.

-   :version: The protocol version as extracted from the server's message.
+   :param version: The protocol version as extracted from the server's message.
             The values are standardized as part of the SSL/TLS protocol.
 The :zeek:id:`SSL::version_strings` table maps them to descriptive names.

-   :record_version: TLS version given in the record layer of the message.
+   :param record_version: TLS version given in the record layer of the message.
                    Set to 0 for SSLv2.

-   :possible_ts: The current time as sent by the server.
+   :param possible_ts: The current time as sent by the server.
 Note that SSL/TLS does
                 not require clocks to be set correctly, so treat with care.
 This value is meaningless in SSLv2 and TLSv1.3.

-   :session_id: The session ID as sent back by the server (if any).
+   :param session_id: The session ID as sent back by the server (if any).
 This value is not
                sent in TLSv1.3.

-   :server_random: The random value sent by the server.
+   :param server_random: The random value sent by the server.
 For version 2 connections, the connection-id is returned.
 Note - the full 32 bytes are included in server_random.
 This means that the 4 bytes present in possible_ts are repeated;
    		  if you do not want this behavior ignore the first 4 bytes.

-   :cipher: The cipher chosen by the server.
+   :param cipher: The cipher chosen by the server.
 The values are standardized as part
            of the SSL/TLS protocol.
 The :zeek:id:`SSL::cipher_desc` table maps them to descriptive names.

-   :comp_method: The compression method chosen by the client.
+   :param comp_method: The compression method chosen by the client.
 The values are
                 standardized as part of the SSL/TLS protocol.
 This value is not sent in TLSv1.3 or SSLv2.